25 Brexit need-to-knows

 Whether there's a deal with the EU or not, the Government insists flight delay compensation rules will remain the same.
 It says it will do this by writing EU261 into UK law.

-It's not entirely clear how this will work, but we've put various scenarios under which flights would currently be covered under EU261 to the Department for Transport - such as if you flew from the US (a non-EU country) to France (an EU country) on British Airways (a British provider).
+It's not entirely clear how this will work, but we've put various scenarios under which flights would currently be covered under EU261 to the Department for Transport – such as if you flew from the US (a non-EU country) to France (an EU country) on British Airways (a British airline).

 It is adamant that when EU rules are copied into UK law you'll still get the same cover you would if the UK remained in the EU.
-We'll wait for the detail to be revealed to check the small print though.
+We'll wait for the detail to be revealed to check the small print, though.

 But you're unlikely to get compensation if your flight's delayed or cancelled due to Brexit

 Under EU261, you only get compensation if a delay is deemed to be within the airline's control.
-Some airlines, such as Thomas Cook, are already putting clauses into their terms and conditions to explain that the cancellation of flights due to Brexit will NOT be deemed to be within their control.
+Some carriers, such as Thomas Cook, are putting clauses into their terms and conditions to explain that the cancellation of flights due to Brexit will NOT be deemed to be within their control.

-It is likely that airlines will still refund the cost of your ticket, but for the purpose of compensation, some airlines will class the cancellation in the same category as a natural disaster such as a volcano or earthquake.
+It is likely that airlines will still refund the cost of your ticket, but for the purpose of compensation, some airlines will class the cancellation in the same category as a natural disaster such as a volcano eruption or earthquake.

 The impact on holidays and other travel around the EU